adfresca/sdk-ios/README.md

 ....
 ```

-After you write the codes, you will be able to see a list of custom parameters you added on [Dashboard](https://admin.adfresca.com).
-1) Select a App 2) In 'Overview' menu, click 'Settings - Custom Parameters' button.
+After you write the codes and set values, you will be able to see a list of custom parameters you added on [Dashboard](https://admin.adfresca.com).
+1) Select an App 2) In 'Overview' menu, click 'Settings - Custom Parameters' button.

 <img src="https://s3-ap-northeast-1.amazonaws.com/file.adfresca.com/guide/sdk/custom_parameter_index.png">

 You need to set 'Name' value of each custom parameter to activate.
 You can activate custom parameters up to 20.
-Nudge only allows activated custom parameters to collect data and provide targeting features.
+Nudge only collects data of activated custom parameters and use them for targeting.

 * * *